geeksbaek/seed/README.md

     }

     if len(cipherText) < seed.BlockSize {
-        err = errors.New("Ciphertext block size is too short!") return
+        err = errors.New("Ciphertext block size is too short") return
     }